neutrinojs/neutrino/docs/customization.md

 to the way your Neutrino presets are building your project.
 Neutrino provides a mechanism to augment presets and middleware in the context of a project without resorting to creating and publishing an entirely independent preset.

-## `.neutrinorc.js`

-First, you will need to create a `.neutrinorc.js` file in the root of your project.
-You [may have already done this](./usage.md#using-multiple-presets) if you specified your middleware via `.neutrinorc.js` as opposed to CLI `--use`.

-The `.neutrinorc.js` file is picked up by Neutrino automatically if it exists.
-This can simplify your Neutrino commands by making them as simple as `neutrino start` or `neutrino build`.
-If you do all your customization within `.neutrinorc.js`, the CLI will pick up these changes every time you run it.

 ## Middleware formats

 Before we delve into making customizations in `.neutrinorc.js`, it's important to note that this file can be in any